patheros/PathSetManuals/modules/GlassPane.md

 ### Contextual Menu

+**Randomize** - Has options for randomizing the CVs or Modes on this module.

 **Range** - Controls the voltage range of the CV knobs.
 Changing the range here does not update any knobs so it will change all of the output values immediately.

 **Cycle** - Controls how the Cycle mode works for all nodes.
 When `Evenly` is selected each output is visited an equal number of times.
 When `Weighted` the outputs of a node are more common on the left.
 So frequency is CV Knob > Output A > Output B > Output C.